-- Allows Bloomfield to offer continued employment on the site and to service existing contracts and provides the economic and flow on benefits to the local community by developing the remaining coal reserves (as opposed to Option 1); - A resulting landform which offers the best shape and slope for post mining commercial utilisation by the land owner; - Removal of highwalls from the final landform which reduces the public safety risk; and - Reduction in the extent of higher elevation land which reduces the visual impact for surrounding landholders.
+Allows Bloomfield to offer continued employment on the site and to service existing contracts and provides the economic and flow on benefits to the local community by developing the remaining coal reserves (as opposed to Option 1);

+- A resulting landform which offers the best shape and slope for post mining commercial utilisation by the land owner; - Removal of highwalls from the final landform which reduces the public safety risk; and - Reduction in the extent of higher elevation land which reduces the visual impact for surrounding landholders.

-After consideration the land use options discussed in Section 4.2.2.2 and the requirements under the Lease Agreement with Ashtonfields Pty Ltd, Bloomfield has determined that rehabilitated land suitable for a variety of future land uses, whilst enabling the retention of habitat areas, is the most appropriate choice.
-As the site and surrounding area has been identified as having potential for industrial-type uses in the future, Bloomfield consider that the mine site area should be rehabilitated in such a way that does not conflict with this future land use.
+After consideration the conceptual land use options discussed in Section 4.2.2.2 and the requirements under the Lease Agreement with Ashtonfields Pty Ltd, Bloomfield has determined that rehabilitated land may be suitable for a variety of future land uses, whilst enabling the retention of habitat areas.
+As the site and surrounding area has been identified as having potential for industrial-type uses in the future, Bloomfield consider that the mine site area should be rehabilitated in such a way that does not conflict with this future land use and in accordance with the conceptual final landform as approved under PA 07_0087.
 Such rehabilitation would mean providing a flat to undulating topography suitable for mixed use industrial, seeded with grasses to stabilise, together with areas of trees for habitat, until such time as detailed determinations are made regarding any future industrial use of the site.
 Should no such future development eventuate, the site would remain as a stable, rural landscape.

-The mine site area is therefore proposed to be rehabilitated in accordance with its pre mining land capability to create a stable, undulating landscape with a mix of pasture and tree areas suitable for grazing and general habitat.
+The mine site area is therefore proposed to be rehabilitated in accordance with its pre mining land capability to create a stable, undulating landscape with a mix of pasture and tree areas suitable for grazing and general habitat in accordance with the conceptual final landform as approved under PA 07 0087.